Skip to content

 Research and Quality Improvement Expand answer

 Through extensive individualized curriculum opportunities, residents have the ability to work alongside these researchers longitudinally and/or during research electives.
-Residents can schedule as many as 20 weeks of individualized time for research.
+Residents can schedule as many as 14 weeks of individualized time for research in addition to the “Scholarly Activity Time” that equates to one full day for every two weeks of outpatient rotations.
 Those highly interested in a future research career can also consider the Physician-Scientist Training Program to receive a research certificate and be matched with prolific research mentors and periodically meet with other budding clinical scientists to share ideas.

 Approximately 50 percent of program residents participate in research during a given academic year.
-Residents have disseminated their research at the national, regional and local levels.
+Residents have disseminated their research at the national, regional and local levels (see resident projects in the tabs below).
 Penn State Health’s Resident/Fellow Research Day is held yearly to showcase accomplishments.
 The residency program regularly funds resident posters and travel costs (up to $2,000) to present research.

 Residents also have the opportunity to participate in numerous quality improvement/patient safety committees as well as complete projects with expert faculty.
 Lectures on quality improvement and patient safety are given throughout the year, and periodic workshops in quality improvement are offered.
 All residents develop a QI project under faculty leadership in their PGY-1 Community and Advocacy rotation aimed at reducing health care disparities.